Welcome to the GeoPathfinder homepage

 Having read all of the above I will assume that you think we are purists, tree-huggers, and neo-Luddites.
 That's far from accurate.
-We use technology where we feel that it is appropriate, from an environmental, economic, and sociological perspective.
+We use technology where we feel that it is human-scale and appropriate, from an environmental, economic, and sociological perspective.
 We are not creating or raising children, and we consider this choice to be the basis of our version of an ecological life.
 Human life means more than being a DNA copy-machine.
 Never fear, someone else will pick up the slack!
 The few things that we buy we view as tools, to be used for accomplishing specific tasks, and we don't skimp on tools.
 We typically don't follow directions or dogmas, but stay within the confines of the Law.
 We've read, and continue to read a lot, and make decisions based on sorting out as much information as we can handle, balancing the rational, logical results with well-honed intuition.
 We encourage others to do the same.
 Our choice of lifestyle is political, in that we don't wish to support the Earth-killing decisions made either by those in power in Washington D.C. or more locally.
 If the only legal way to do that is by living pretty close to the land in a low-impact, low-income, atypically self-sufficient mode, then so be it.

 And in case you think we're too serious, we both play the accordion!
 The only thing serious about it is the volume.
 For two former childhood organists, playing the right hand sideways, hugging it to produce sound, and using 120 buttons for chords, all without being able to see what you're doing, is a definite re-learning experience!
 If you'd like to hear a REAL homestead musician, check out our friend Bryce Black's website for numerous humorous recordings about "baler twine", mad cow disease, water-pumping windmills, and prehistoric chickens, among other insights.